markjholmes/nvim-config/README.md

 # Steps to set up

 1. Install tmux
+2. Get nerd fonts (just icons) https://github.com/ryanoasis/nerd-fonts/releases/
-2. Install neovim and LazyVim
+3. Install neovim and LazyVim
-3. Create hotkey for opening tmux `gnome-terminal  --full-screen --working-directory=Documents -- tmux`
+4. Create hotkey for opening tmux `gnome-terminal  --full-screen --working-directory=Documents -- tmux`
-4. Use hotkey
+5. Use hotkey
-5. `Ctrl-X %` to split
+6. `Ctrl-X %` to split
-6. `Ctrl-X-<Right>` and `Ctrl-X-<Left>` to shrink and grow second panel
+7. `Ctrl-X-<Right>` and `Ctrl-X-<Left>` to shrink and grow second panel
-7. Set `cd` in both panels
+8. Set `cd` in both panels
-8. Open R / Julia in the right
+9. Open R / Julia in the right

 - `julia --project=.` to avoid needing to do `] activate .`

-9. Open neovim to the left
+10. Open neovim to the left
-10. Send lines to REPL
+11. Send lines to REPL

 # Plugins